-Jennifer James is the founder of Social Good Moms, a global coalition of 3000+ mothers who care about pressing global issues.
+Jennifer James is the founder of Social Good Moms, a blog about pressing global issues.
 She has written over 70 articles for the Gates Foundation and has written about women's and girls' issues for ELLE and Cosmo South Africa and Huffington Post's Impact.
 She has been named a Fast Company Most Generous Social Media Maven, a Nesta Mother of Innovation (UK), and a ONE.org social media gamechanger.
 She is a recipient of two International Reporting Project fellowships to Zambia and Tanzania and a National Press Foundation Vaccine Fellowship.

 James has reported about global health from Haiti, Brazil, Nepal, Ethiopia, India, Tanzania, Kenya, South Africa, the Philippines, and Zambia.
 You can contact Jennifer at email@example.com.

 In order to determine where women receive the most equal treatment in American society, WalletHub compared the 50 states across 17 key metrics.
 The data set ranges from the gap between female and male executives to the disparity in unemployment rates for women and men.